tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

       - Generosity to others: Part of your stay here is to help others thrive.
 Aid them in their journey but expect nothing in return.
 The act of help is its own reward.

 - “I have just three things to teach: simplicity, patience, compassion.
 These three are your greatest treasures.
 Simple in actions and in thoughts, you return to the source of being.
 Patient with both friends and enemies, you accord with the way things are.
 Compassionate toward yourself, you reconcile all beings in the world.”

+- Three treasures of the Tao: compassion, frugality, not daring to think yourself ahead in the world.
+Each in their turn give access to true courage, the ability to reach far and wide and the ability to be a true leader.

+- Judo and Aikido are based on the words in this chapter.
+'I dare not advance an inch, but prefer to withdraw a foot.'

 # CULTIVATING INNER RESILIENCE AND ADAPTABILITY